mohammad-tahmasebi-ci/milestone-project/README.md

 Below the description, a carousel of images is displayed that clearly demonstrates the aim of the game.
 A Play button, is provided to enable the user to have a go at playing the game.
 Once the Play button is clicked, the introduction area is hidden, and the game area is presented to the user.
 After matching all hidden images, a message is presented to ask whether the user would like to play again.
-If the answer is yes, then the images are shuffeled, rearranged, and the new screen is presented to the user to continue with the game.
+If the answer is yes, the images are shuffled, rearranged, and the new screen is presented to the user to continue with the game.
 If the answer is no, the game area is hidden and a short, Goodbye, message is presented to thank the user for playing.

 ### Design Wireframes